 • TR 3.1.
-Accommodate bicyclists and pedestrians in areas of high activity or concentrated development for commuter use.
+Accommodate bicyclists and pedestrians in areas of high activity or concentrated development.
 People may be more willing to walk or bike if using these modes can be done safely and conveniently.
 Until recently, roadways within the state have been generally built with little consideration for bicyclists.
-To accommodate bicyclists/pedestrians, roadways that are heavily used and are scheduled to undergo reconstruction or repair work should take into account how to make them safer for bicycles to use where appropriate.
-Arterials and major collectors should be designed to improve bike safety and to minimize auto/bike conflicts.
+To accommodate bicyclists/pedestrians, village streets that lead to schools and shopping areas, and have potential for bicycle use, should be designed to incorporate paved and striped bike lane shoulders, when scheduled to undergo reconstruction or major repair work.
+Arterials and major collectors which are heavily traveled by autos should have pedestrian and bicycle accommodations for public safety.

-- (1) Identify the roadways that provide the greatest safety for cyclists and consider putting up signs which say "Caution, Bicycle Route". - (2) Review speed limits as they relate to bicycle and pedestrian use. - TR 3.2.
+- (1) When new roads are being planned, design them to encourage bicycle friendly transportation for commuter use. - (2) When rebuilding or repairing roads, consider paving and striping the shoulders of village streets to allow additional room for bicyclists. - (3) Identify conflict areas between vehicles and bicyclists/pedestrians. - (4) Review speed limits as they relate to bicycle and pedestrian use and safety. - TR 3.2.
 Consider establishing bicycle, pedestrian, and other non-motorized recreational trails.
-The development of multi-use trails would provide the best way to increase pedestrian, bicycling and other non-motorized recreational activities.
+The development of multi-use trails would provide the best way to increase pedestrian, bicycling and other non-motorized activities.
 A segment of the Ice Age Trail, one of only eight national scenic trails in the United States, is being established in Waushara County.
-Consider a link to the trail from the Wautoma area which could be beneficial to area residents and the economy.

-(1) Incorporate several high interest areas into a recreational trail system including cultural and historical sites, geological sites, significant natural resources, and other attractions.
-This could include a proposed trail connecting the Millpond in the Village with the expanded fish hatchery attraction to the north.
-The Town is willing to work with the Village of Wild Rose in considering proposed plans for a recreational trail system.
+Consider a link to the trail from the Wild Rose area which could be beneficial to area residents and the economy.
+Incorporate several high interest areas into a recreational trail system including cultural and historical sites, geological sites, significant natural resources, and other attractions.